 The extent to which on-going clinical trials will be governed by the CTR will depend on the duration of the individual clinical trial.
-Sponsors could choose to submit a clinical trial application under either the CTD or the CTR until January 31, 2023.
-For clinical trials in relation to which application for approval was made on the basis of the CTD before January 31, 2022, the CTD will continue to apply on a transitional basis for three years.
-If authorized, those clinical trials will be governed by the CTD until January 31, 2025.
+Sponsors could choose to submit a clinical trial application under either the CTD or the CTR until 31 January 2023.
+For clinical trials in relation to which application for approval was made on the basis of the CTD before 31 January 2023, if authorized, those clinical trials will be governed by the CTD until 31 January 2025.
 By that date, all ongoing trials will become subject to the provisions of the CTR.
 The CTR will apply to clinical trials from an earlier date if the clinical trial has already transitioned to the CTR framework.